inveniosoftware/invenio/docs/quickstart/quickstart.rst

   # Install cookiecutter if it is not already installed
   $ sudo apt-get install cookiecutter
+  $ sudo apt-get install pipenv

 Now, let's scaffold the instance using the `official cookiecutter template
 <https://github.com/inveniosoftware/cookiecutter-invenio-instance>`_.

 .. code-block:: shell

-  $ cookiecutter gh:inveniosoftware/cookiecutter-invenio-instance --checkout v3.0
+  $ cookiecutter gh:inveniosoftware/cookiecutter-invenio-instance --checkout v3.1
   # ...fill in the fields...

+.. note::  The cookiecutter script will ask you to resolve some TODOs.
+They are not required for quick start and you can leave TODOs until you follow the :ref:`next_steps` section of this tutorial.

 Now that we have our instance's source code ready we can proceed with the initial setup of the services and dependencies of the project: